 Hi everyone, today we'll learn about installing and upgrading to the latest Docker 1.7.
-Docker is a open source technology that provides an open platform to pack, ship and run any application as a lightweight container.
-It has no boundaries of Language support, Frameworks or packaging system and can be run anywhere, anytime from a small home computers to high-end servers.
+Docker is an open-source technology that provides an open platform to pack, ship and run any application as a lightweight container.
+It has no boundaries of Language support, Frameworks or packaging system and can be run anywhere, anytime from small home computers to high-end servers.
 It makes them great building blocks for deploying and scaling web apps, databases, and back-end services without depending on a particular stack or provider.
 As we know that the latest version of Docker ie 1.7 has been released.
 This release of Docker consists of heavy updates on Engine, Compose, Swarm and Machine which are a part of this Technology.
 It includes a heavy update with hard work of the Docker Team and the community to improve the quality of the project.
 This release has introduced new networking and plugins systems in Engine whereas the networking and volumes systems have been completely rewritten.
-Currently, these new features networking and plugins system are in experimental release of the Docker Engine.
-Besides, experimental release, it has been focused on its stability and quality in order to make it ready for the production.
+Currently, these new features networking and plugins system is in the experimental release of the Docker Engine.
+Besides, experimental release, it has been focused on its stability and quality in order to make it ready for production.
 It includes some of the awesome features included in the stable release 1.7 are as follows.

 - ZFS storage driver for the support of storing images in ZFS.

 - The Engine’s networking internals have been split out into a separate reusable library, libnetwork which makes the networking internals much higher quality allowing to set a daemon-wide default gateway for containers.